hdfelix/ypreg/README.md

 ```

 ### Test data
 The previous instructions will get you a clean database.
-If you prefer to see the app with some test data, do this instead:
+If you prefer to see the app with some test data, run the following:

 ```bash
 $ rails db:setup
 ```

-Tehn you can log in using `test@test.com` and password: `devaccount`.
+Then you can log in using `test@test.com` and password: `devaccount`.